MISAU-DIS/sis-rme-etl/README.md

     When this property is set to true, multiple mappings for the same destination field are allowed, but each duplicated mapping must define an *applyCondition*.
 These conditions must be mutually exclusive, ensuring that only one mapping can be applied for a given source record.
     This is useful when the value of a destination field depends on different source conditions.
+- **identifiedRecordAction** – Defines how the ETL should persist records whose destination primary key is explicitly resolved during the transformation process.
+By default, identified records are treated as new records and are inserted into the destination table.
+Supported values are:
+  - **UPDATE** – Updates all destination fields that were materialized during the transformation.
+  - **PATCH_EXISTING** – Updates only the destination fields listed in **patchFields**.

+  See <a href="#updating-identified-records">Updating Identified Records</a> for more details.
 - **incompleteMappingBehavior** – Defines the default behavior to apply when one or more mappings within this destination configuration become incomplete after template parameter resolution.
 This behavior is inherited by all mappings in the **dstConf**, unless explicitly overridden by the mapping itself.
 Supported values are:
   - **ABORT_PROCESS** – Treat incomplete mappings as configuration errors and abort the ETL configuration loading process.
   - **DISCARD_MAPPING** – Automatically remove incomplete mappings and continue processing the remaining mappings.